Our Professional Associates

 Joanne was trained as a focus group moderator at the Riva Market Research Institute in Bethesda, MD; she also holds an undergraduate degree in English and journalism from the University of Dayton and a Master's degree in counseling psychology from Northeastern University.

-Bradley Seeman has fourteen years experience in the nonprofit world, focusing on developing effective strategies and building organizational capacity for community outreach and fundraising projects.
+Bradley Seeman focuses on developing effective strategies and building organizational capacity for community outreach and fundraising projects.
 His client work includes program development, event production, grant writing, and fundraising and sponsorship development for nonprofit arts groups, social service organizations, and public-sector agencies.

-Bradley's previous positions include National Events Director for City Year, a youth service organization.
-While at City Year he planned and implemented their first national Serve-a-thon, a community service fundraiser in which 14,000 volunteers in six cities across the nation completed over 400 service projects.
+Bradley's previous positions include National Events Director for City Year, where planned and implemented their first national Serve-a-thon, a community service fundraiser in which 14,000 volunteers in six cities across the nation completed over 400 service projects.
 He also served as Associate Development Director for the AIDS Action Committee; while there he built the AIDS Walk into New England's first $3+ million AIDS fund-raiser and tripled participation and net revenue in the organization's annual Dance-a-thon.

-Bradley has been a frequent speaker at a range of national and regional conferences, including the National Society of Fundraising Executives in both 1998 and 1999.
+Bradley has been a frequent speaker at a range of national and regional conferences.
 He holds a Masters degree in Public Policy from Harvard's John F. Kennedy School of Government.